On Calibration of LLM-based Guard Models for Reliable Content Moderation: Improving the Calibration of LLM-based Guard Models

 \subsection{Calibration Results}

 We apply the calibration methods discussed in Section~\ref{cal} to both prompt classification and response classification for each guard model.
 For temperature scaling, we utilize the XSTest set as the validation set to optimize the temperature due to its relatively small size.
 This optimized temperature value is then applied across all other datasets, as individual validation sets are not available for all examined datasets.
+Additional experiments using in-domain validation sets can be found in Appendix~\ref{app:in-domain-val}.
 For contextual calibration, we estimate the contextual bias using a space token.
 For batch calibration, we assume access to the full test set and estimate the contextual bias using the entire test set as a batch.
 The resulting calibration performance is reported in Table~\ref{table3}.
 Details regarding the implementation can be found in Appendix~\ref{implement_detail}, along with additional calibration results in adversarial environments in Appendix~\ref{more_cal}.

 \textbf{Contextual calibration proves more effective for prompt classification and temperature scaling benefits response classification more}.
 Empirical results indicate that contextual calibration outperforms other methods in prompt classification, delivering improved calibration for the majority of guard models, with the exception of WildGuard.
 Additionally, temperature scaling effectively reduces the ECE and demonstrates particular effectiveness, despite being optimized on a validation set with a potentially different distribution from the target dataset.
 This finding further confirms the shared overconfident predictions across datasets and validates that proper temperature values can smooth the overconfident prediction distribution, thereby mitigating miscalibration.
 Furthermore, temperature scaling shows greater efficacy in response classification which often involves multiple sentences of both user inputs and model responses.
 In such cases, contextual calibration struggles to accurately estimate contextual prior, resulting in unstable or even degraded calibration performance.
 Moreover, it is noteworthy that batch calibration underperforms compared to contextual calibration for most models in prompt classification, as well as some models in response classification.
 We conjecture that this could be attributed to significant label shifts in the test datasets, leading to biased contextual prior estimation and diminished calibration effectiveness.
 However, no single method fully resolves the miscalibration issues, indicating the complexity of achieving reliable safety moderation across different deployment scenarios.